TimtheStew/TimtheStew.github.io/content/blog/CryptoCards-Blockchain-Cardgame-Retrospective/index.md

 date: "2019-02-17T17:39:03"
 ---

-As one of the final projects for my degree at Temple University, me and 5 friends endeavored to build a card game whose collectible "cards" were really tokens on an Ethereum blockchain.
+As one of the final projects for my degree at Temple University, 5 friends and I endeavored to build a card game whose collectible "cards" were really tokens on an Ethereum blockchain.
 Check out the source [here.](https://github.com/nickk752/CryptoCards) In this post I'll try to